Lahey Hospital & Medical Center Site Facilities

 The Education of Endoscopy

 Over a three year period, fellows will receive formal lectures with the review of the indications and contraindications for various procedures as well as the incidence and management of complications.
+Simulation training is provided at the start of fellowship and then periodically over the next three years as endoscopic milestones are attained.

 Fellows under the direct supervision of the various staff attendings become skilled in a wide range of subspecialty procedures including: